acheronfail/aurrs/README.md

 An experimental wrapper for `pacman` which adds the following features:

+* Install AUR packages
-* Voting on the AUR repository
+* Voting on AUR packages
 * ... more to come!

 ## Usage